-- 4.4 The High Street is at the heart of Ponders End and includes a diversity of local shops and businesses that provide a unique offering to local residents.
-From dry cleaners, to baklava bakeries and from fast food outlets to insurance brokers Ponders End High Street has a wide retail offering and a large Tesco Extra store is located at the end of the High Street.
+4.4 The High Street is at the heart of Ponders End and includes a diversity of local shops and businesses that provide a unique offering to local residents.
+From dry cleaners, to baklava bakeries and fast food outlets, Ponders End High Street has a wide retail offering and a large Tesco Extra store is located at the end of the High Street.
 There has been a significant decrease in footfall resulting from the closure of the Queensway Campus, however, which has been compounded by the economic downturn.
-Key developments on the High Street have stalled, which have discouraged investment and contributed to the ongoing decline of the area.
+Key developments on the High Street were delayed and paused, which discouraged investment and contributed to the ongoing decline of the area.
 The businesses within the section of the High Street included within the Order Land currently comprise:

 - a large vacant pub site;

-- the Former Police Station site which is currently disused;
+- the Former Police Station site (now demolished);

+- a cafe;

-- · a couple of cafes;
+- two internet cafes;

-- an insurance broker;

 - an estate agent;

 - a hair salon;

 - a discount shop; and

 - the Tara Kindergarten site.

 - 4.5 The building line of the High Street is generally weak, with a varied building line fronting the street.
 There are buildings of architectural merit but also new developments that do not positively impact on the street scene.
-Community uses

-are important in creating a central hub of activity along with the commercial uses of the street but the library, which is an important community facility, is located in an understated single storey building away from the High Street.
+Community uses are important in creating a central hub of activity along with the commercial uses of the street but the library, which is an important community facility, is located in an understated single storey building away from the High Street.

-4.6 The High Street is defined as a Local Hub in the Core Strategy and its residential catchment is defined as residents working and living within 25-30 minutes walking distance of the High Street, but the presence of the Tesco store brings in consumers from a far wider catchment.
+- 4.6 The High Street is defined as a Local Hub in the Core Strategy and its residential catchment is defined as residents working and living within 25-30 minutes walking distance of the High Street, but the presence of the Tesco store brings in consumers from a far wider catchment.
 This offers a largely untapped visitor catchment and there is potential for the High Street to provide a wider retail offer than that which is usually expected from a Local Hub.
 Footfall can be drawn onto the High Street from Tesco if there is a complementary retail offer which encourages shoppers to walk across to the High Street and utilise its services.
 The Order Scheme includes a mix of units in terms of size that will suit different types of retail operator and attractive areas of public realm and improved linkages to the wider area.

-The Order Scheme will include the relocation of the library to a prominent location on the High Street within the Tara Kindergarten building and this will assist in drawing people onto the High Street.
+- 4.7 The Order Scheme will include the relocation of the library to a prominent location on the High Street opposite the existing Mosque and this will assist in drawing people onto the High Street.
 Getting the foundation of the High Street right will in turn attract shoppers and other investors into the area for its long term sustainability.